 Any one of the above, or combination thereof of stress and anxiety factors, can cause a bad taste in the mouth.

 How to get rid of the bad taste in the mouth anxiety symptom?

-When this bad taste in the mouth anxiety symptom is caused by persistently elevated stress, such as that from too frequent and/or dramatic stress responses, it may take a lot more time for the body to recover and to the point where this symptom is eliminated.
+When this bad taste in the mouth anxiety symptom is caused by chronic stress, such as that from too frequent stress responses, it may take a lot more time for the body to recover and to the point where this symptom is eliminated.

-Nevertheless, when the body has fully recovered from its overly stressed state, this bad taste in the mouth anxiety symptom will completely subside.
+Nevertheless, when the body has fully recovered from chronic stress, this bad taste in the mouth anxiety symptom will completely subside.
 Therefore, it needn’t be a cause for concern.